-- To help process certain account activities such as arrears, collection and debt recovery we sometimes employ the services of other Provident Group companies.
+- To help process certain account activities such as arrears, collection and debt recovery.

 Satsuma will ensure that it and any third parties whom it engages to process Personal Data on its behalf will process the Personal Data in a manner that ensures appropriate security, including protection against unauthorised or unlawful processing and against accidental loss, destruction or damage, using appropriate technical or organisational measures.
 Satsuma will ensure that a written contract (a “Data Processor Agreement”) is put in place with third party processors and the terms of that Data Processor Agreement will comply with requirements of the Data Protection Legislation.

-We sometimes use third parties based outside the European Economic Area.
+We sometimes use third parties based outside the UK and European Economic Area (EEA).
 For example some of our IT administrative activities are supported by third parties based in India and Israel.
-We will always ensure they will protect your information to EU standards.
+Very occasionally, a Satsuma employee may also need to work outside of the UK and EEA.
+Each processing activity is fully risk-assessed and we will always ensure they will protect your information to UK and EU standards.

-If we do transfer information outside of the EEA, we will make sure that it is protected in the same way as if it was being used in the EEA.
+If we do transfer information outside of the UK or EEA to one of our third parties, we will make sure that it is protected in the same way as if it was being used in the UK or EEA.
 We’ll use one of these safeguards: